omidsmartdeveloper/doichain-dapp/README.md

 # Doichain Docker Compose Environment

 ## Description
-This repository provides the necessary Docker Compose file, Dockerfiles and/or images to start a complete Doichain Ecosystem such as:
+This repository provides the necessary Docker Compose file, Dockerfiles and/or images to start a complete Doichain Node environment including:
 - Doichain Core Node
+- P2Pool (P2P Merge Mining Pool to merge mine Bitcoin and Doichain)
+- Bitcoin Core Node (pruned) dependency to merge mine Doichain via P2Pool
+- (planned) ElectrumX Server
 - Doichain dApp (for Email Marketing)
 - MongoDB (dependency for Doichain dApp)
-- (planned) P2Pool (P2P Merge Mining Pool to merge mine Bitcoin and Doichain)
-- (planned) ElectrumX Server
-- (planned) Mail Server
+- (planned) Mail Server (dependency for Doichain dApp)

 ## Installation process
-1. Clone this repo ```git clone ````
+1. Clone this repo
-2. Run ```docker-compose up -d`` in order to start the Doichain Ecosystem
+2. Run ```docker-compose up -d``` in order to start the Doichain Node environment
-3. Run ```docker-compose down``` in order to start the Doichain Ecosystem
+3. Run ```docker-compose down``` in order to start the Doichain Node environment

+*** Remark if you see a permission denied error do the following ***
+1. Run ```volume  inspect doichain-install_data-volume```
+2. cd to the mountpoint (e.g. cd /var/lib/docker/volumes/doichain-install_data-volume/_data)
+3. Run ```mkdir bitcoin doichain``` (if not exists one of those)

 ## Configuration
-The configuration can be enterirly done inside the docker
+The configuration can be enterirly done inside the docker compose file

 ## Basics to navigate with Doichain and Docker compose